 Typographic graphic reading ‘Editorial Series,’ representing the published editorial series at Tom Zappala Haircutting.

-There is a particular kind of client who arrives already armed with a story about their hair.
-Not just a description—a conviction.
-"My hair is so thick."
-It's spoken with resignation.
-As if this thickness is an affliction.
+There is a particular kind of client who arrives already carrying a story about their hair.
+Not just a description.
+A conviction.
+“My hair is so thick.”
+It is spoken with resignation, as if thickness were an affliction.
 A fact.

-More often than not, what they're calling "thick" is simply coarse.
-Or voluminous.
-Or dense at the ends but sparse at the root.
-Or just resistant to control in a way they've never had translated properly.
-But because they've been told, again and again, by stylists who don't understand texture, that their hair is "so thick"—they believe it.
+More often, what they are calling “thick” is something else entirely.
+Coarse.
+Voluminous.
+Dense at the ends but sparse at the root.
+Or simply resistant to control in a way that has never been translated accurately.
+Because they have been told, again and again, by stylists without the necessary texture literacy, that their hair is “so thick,” they believe it.
 The phrase becomes an imprint.

 Mislabelled from the Start

-The problem isn't semantic.
-It's structural.
-These clients have had their reality shaped by professionals who lacked the authority to define it.
-Hairdressers who don’t work with textured hair, who fear volume, who see anything outside of limp, straight compliance as "too much."
+The problem is not semantic.
+It is structural.
+These clients have had their reality shaped by professionals who were not equipped to define it accurately.
+Hairdressers who do not work fluently with textured hair may read volume as excess, resistance as difficulty, and anything outside limp, straight compliance as “too much.”

 So they label it.
 They pathologise it.
 And the client absorbs that language into their identity.

-This isn’t just about thick vs. thin.
-It's about mislabelling—applied so consistently, and with such misplaced confidence, that it creates cognitive architecture.
+This is not just about thick versus thin.
+It is about mislabelling applied so consistently, and with such misplaced confidence, that it creates cognitive architecture.
 It is not the hair that is the issue.
 It is the framework used to describe it.

 These frameworks are often installed early.
-A young woman hears her hair is "unruly" or "too big" from someone who lacks the skill to shape it.
-That gets repeated.
-The phrasing mutates, but the implication remains: this hair is a problem.
-Over time, she no longer questions the label.
+A young woman hears her hair described as “unruly” or “too big” by someone who lacks the skill to shape it.
+That description gets repeated.
+The phrasing mutates, but the implication remains.
+This hair is a problem.
+Over time, she stops questioning the label.
 She adjusts to it.
 Accommodates it.
 Resigns herself to it.

 When Language Becomes Weight

-What’s left is more than misinformation.
-It’s psychological weight.
-A kind of soft programming that installs itself through repetition, like bad code.
-And once embedded, it doesn’t just affect how a client sees their hair.
-It shapes how they move through the world.
-The hair becomes not just something to manage, but something to apologise for.
+What remains is more than misinformation.
+It becomes psychological weight.
+Once embedded, it does not just affect how a client sees their hair.
+It shapes how they account for it.
+Hair becomes not only something to manage, but something to apologise for.

 The Industry Mirror

 This pattern is sustained by a broader industry architecture.
-Clients grow up with the implicit expectation that you simply "go to the salon" to get your hair done.
-For most, that means conventional, commercial salons—often in suburban or mall-based settings—where the technical bandwidth is narrow, and the aesthetic baseline is calibrated to uniformity.
-Hairdressers enter the profession with little exposure to cultural diversity or texture variation.
+Clients grow up with the expectation that they simply “go to the salon” to get their hair done.
+For most, that means conventional commercial salons, often in suburban or shopping-centre settings, where technical bandwidth is narrow and the aesthetic baseline is calibrated to uniformity.
+Hairdressers enter the profession with limited exposure to cultural diversity or texture variation.
 What they see most often becomes their reference point.
-What falls outside it is framed as difficult, unruly, excessive.
+What falls outside it is framed as difficult, unruly, or excessive.

 This lack of exposure becomes a lens of distortion.
 Coarse hair is labelled thick.
 Frizz is labelled damage.
-Any texture requiring time, thought, or deviation from the default is treated as a problem—or at best, an inconvenience.
-And this sentiment, whether spoken directly or implied through tone and treatment, diminishes the client.
-It encodes shame.
-It makes them feel the need to disclose, to qualify, to confess.
+Any texture requiring time, thought, or deviation from the default is treated as a problem, or at best, an inconvenience.
+Whether spoken directly or implied through tone and treatment, this diminishes the client.
+It creates the need to disclose, to qualify, to confess.

 Clients begin to present their hair like a liability statement.
 As though they must declare its faults in advance, soften the blow of its presence, excuse it before it causes offence.
-And almost daily, the same phrases emerge: "It's so thick."
-"It's really thin, but there's lots of it."
-"It's just so much."
+Almost daily, the same phrases appear.
+“It’s so thick.”
+“It’s really thin, but there’s lots of it.”
+“It’s just so much.”
 All of it pre-emptive.
 All of it unnecessary.
-And often—untrue.
+And often untrue.

 Undoing the Residue

-These aren't just descriptions.
-They're residue.
-Residue of years spent being misread, mishandled, or misunderstood by practitioners who didn’t have the tools to see clearly, but spoke with authority anyway.
+These are not just descriptions.
+They are residue.
+The residue of years spent being misread, mishandled, or misunderstood by practitioners who did not have the tools to see clearly, but spoke with authority anyway.

 Precision matters.
 Language matters.
-And no one should walk through life believing their hair is something it isn’t because a dozen underqualified voices repeated the same error with confidence.
+No one should walk through life believing their hair is something it is not because repeated inaccurate descriptions were delivered with confidence.

-Because once it enters the client’s internal vocabulary, it becomes more than a misdiagnosis.
+Once a label enters the client’s internal vocabulary, it becomes more than a misdiagnosis.
 It becomes doctrine.
-And the longer it sits unchallenged, the more convincingly it masquerades as truth.
+The longer it sits unchallenged, the more convincingly it masquerades as truth.